aawaheed/magic/README.md

 **No additional "backend connectors" or "database connectors" required**!

-Everything 100% integrated, thx to SQLite, with optional MySQL, PostgreSQL, and Microsoft SQL capabilities.
+Everything is 100% integrated, thx to SQLite, with optional MySQL, PostgreSQL, and Microsoft SQL capabilities.
 Below is an app that was created with the following prompt; _"Create me a full stack app to manage VIP customer for a car dealership."_ The whole process took about 30 minutes in total, with less than a handful of errors, that was easily tracked down and eliminated by a seasoned software developer during the process.

 ![CRM system for car dealership](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/vip-crm.png)